Bringing Back The Bush Program

 While helping us plant native trees, shrubs, grasses and wildflowers across the Parklands, the students also get a fun, hands-on lesson in an outdoor classroom.

-The young gardeners are shown how to plant trees, mulch soil and recognise weeds.
+The young gardeners are shown how to plant trees, mulch soil and recognise and remove weeds.
 Meanwhile, experts from Greening Australia tell them about the local wildlife and how the area’s traditional owners use different plants for food and medicine.

 Schools are invited to return each year, so students can check on their seedlings, do maintenance work and if needed, some damage control.
 We hope the program encourages the students to enjoy the outdoors, value nature and appreciate the environment.